Car finance calculator - calculate car loan costs

 Can I get a car loan if I am self-employed?

-Yes, but you might have fewer options to choose from, so it’s a good idea to get your finances in shape before you apply for a car loan.
+Yes, you can usually get a car loan if you're self-employed.
+But you might have fewer options to choose from, so it’s a good idea to get your finances in shape before you apply.
 Check your credit record to make sure it’s correct and shows a true picture of your finances.

-As a self-employed borrower, you may need your annual accounts and other financial records, such as bank statements and tax returns, to prove to a lender that you’re financially capable of paying back a loan.
+As a self-employed borrower, you may need to prove to a lender that you’re financially capable of repaying a loan.
+This means you might have to provide:

 Am I eligible for a car loan?